stephenharris/WP-MarkDown/readme.txt

 This plug-in allows you to write posts (of any post type) using the Markdown syntax.
 The plug-in converts the Markdown into HTML prior to saving the post.
 When editing a post, the plug-in converts it back into Markdown syntax.

 The plug-in also allows you to enable Markdown in **comments** and **BBPress forums**.
-In these instances the plug-in adds a toolbar, and preview of the processed Markdown with [Prettify](http://code.google.com/p/google-code-prettify/) syntax highlighter applied (similiar to that used in the Stack Exchange websites such as [WordPress Stack Exchange](http://wordpress.stackexchange.com/))
+In these instances the plug-in adds a toolbar, and preview of the processed Markdown with [Prettify](http://code.google.com/p/google-code-prettify/) syntax highlighter applied (similiar to that used in the Stack Exchange websites such as [WordPress Stack Exchange](http://wordpress.stackexchange.com/)).

+WP-Markdown stores the processed HTML, so deactivating the plug-in will not affect your posts, comments or bbPress forums.

 == Installation ==